 We couldn’t talk about mood-boosting foods without dishing the deets on at least one protein-rich plant-based food, and lentils happen to be one of our favorites — you can use them on salads, swap out beef and use in tacos or even in meat sauces.

 Lentils are rich in B-vitamins which are key for mood and even stress.
-Plus, they happen to be nutritionally-packed with iron and folate.
+Plus, they happen to be nutritionally packed with iron and folate.

-3 Recipes Made With “Mood Food” You’re Going to Want in On
+3 Recipes Made With Delicious “Mood Food”

 Ready to start adding some of these delicious foods to your diet?
-Here are three yummy and easy to prep recipes to get you started.
+Here are three yummy and easy-to-prep recipes to get you started.

 #1 Easy Mood-Booster Trail Mix